 This discussion and analysis are intended to serve as an introduction to the Port's basic financial statements.
-This annual financial report consists of four parts - management's discussion and analysis (this section), the basic financial statements (including notes), required supplementary information and other supplementary information.
+This audit report consists of four parts - management's discussion and analysis (this section), the basic financial statements (including notes), required supplementary information and other supplementary information.
 This report is guided by accounting and reporting principles established by the Governmental Accounting Standards Board (GASB), and by the Oregon Secretary of State (OSS).
 The basic financial statements are prepared on the accrual basis, like a business, whereby revenues are recognized when earned and expenses are recognized when incurred, regardless of when cash is received or paid.
-The basic financial statements consist of a balance sheet that includes the Port's assets, liabilities, and net position at year end; statement of revenues, expenses, and changes in net position, which include all revenues, expenses, and grants received for construction for the year; and statement of cash flows, which present the sources and uses of cash for the year.
-The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
+The basic financial statements consist of balance sheets that include the Port's assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position at year end; statements of revenues, expenses, and changes in net position, which include all revenues, expenses, and grants received for construction for the year; and statements also include notes that explain some of the information in the financial statements and provide more detailed data.
 Following the financial statements is a section of other supplementary information, which further explains and supports the information in the financial statements.